 Hanna-Barbera's Laff-A-Lympics was a dream team.....of funny.
-The "classic" Hanna-Barbera "animal" characters were all on one team (captained by Yogi Bear), and the "modern" Hanna-Barbera "crime-solver" characters were all on another team (captained by Scooby-Doo) - all on one cartoon!!
+The "classic" Hanna-Barbera "animal" characters were all on one team (captained by Yogi Bear), the "modern" Hanna-Barbera "crime-solver" characters were all on another team (captained by Scooby-Doo), and the "Devious" Hanna-Barera "villians" from both eras (captained by Mumbly) - all on one cartoon!!

 Total Drama All Stars had the the heroic and the devious characters from the past four seasons join forces.